 - Assessment must maintain academic standards.

-a) Academic: Pre-placement and in situ assessment, based on the student's demonstration of research on the sector; the preparation of a professional profile; the meeting of multiple contractual and reporting requirements; and evidence of giving peer support: 30%
+Pre-placement and in situ assessment, based on the student's demonstration of research on the sector; the preparation of a professional profile; the meeting of multiple contractual and reporting requirements; and evidence of giving peer support.

 c) Final Report and Appendices: 40%

-Assessment Related Requirements1.
-Students are required not to begin searching for an industry placemnt until they have attended an Induction Seminar for 2014.
+1. Students are required not to begin searching for an industry placement until they have attended an Induction Seminar for 2014.

 2. "Letters of Invitation" to hosts need to be the 2014 version.